 Frank Trieu: Frank is currently the Vice Present of Business Development and Industry Relations of the college.
 He also serves as the Director of Compliance and Title IX Compliance, and ADA Compliance Coordinator for all campus locations.
-Frank served nearly a decade on the Board of Directors for the American Association of Cosmetology Schools and is currently serving a NACCAS Commissioner and an Advisory Board Member for Department of Licensing Cosmetology Board.
+Frank served nearly a decade on the Board of Directors for the American Association of Cosmetology Schools and is currently serving as Chair of the NACCAS Commission and Chair of the Advisory Board for Department of Licensing Cosmetology Board.
 Frank's primary focus is on office management, accreditation and finance.